Get an annual AARP membership for only $9. Offer ends 12/11.

 Senior Care Improvements

 The quality of senior care directly affects an individual’s quality of life.
-A 1955 study by the Council of State Governments reported that the majority of nursing homes were functioning with low standards of service and relatively untrained personnel.8 Improvements of and expansion of care include:
+A 1955 study by the Council of State Governments reported that most nursing homes were functioning with low standards of service and relatively untrained personnel.8 Improvements of and expansion of care include:

 1920s Medical Breakthroughs: